 Students must be in the appropriate number of units and must have completed a Loan Entrance Interview before processing of their loan disbursement can continue.
-Students can satisfy this requirement by attending a Loan Entrance Interview on the main campus or by completing the online Entrance Interview at http://www.ulv.edu/Financial_aid/.
+Students can satisfy this requirement either online at www.ulv.edu/financial aid or on a form that can be picked up at the Financial Aid Office.

 Normally, the total amount of aid is divided equally among the student's semesters or terms of enrollment.
 Federal, state, ULV, and private grants will be credited directly to the student's account.
-Federal Stafford Loan checks will be sent directly to ULV in a minimum of two disbursements.
+Federal Stafford loan proceeds are disbursed either by electronic fund transferral (EFT) or by check.
+Loan proceeds disbursed by EFT are posted to the student's account, and an EFT notification letter is sent to the student.
+Funds for students who do not enroll are returned to the lender.
+Federal Stafford loan proceeds disbursed by check will be sent directly to ULV in a minimum of two disbursements.
 The student will be notified that the loan check is available.
 Checks not negotiated within 45 days must be returned to the lender.